ATN: Program production

 The Epping facilities were expanded to provide five operational studios and the centre became the largest producer of Australian produced TV content, including Wheel of Fortune, Sons and Daughters, A Country Practice, Hey Dad..!, All Saints, Terry Willesee Tonight and Home & Away.

 The Epping studios closed in early 2010 when new studio facilities serviced by Global Television, opened at the Australian Technology Park in Eveleigh.

-News and live telecast programs are presently broadcast from the Martin Place studios.
+News and live telecast programs are presently broadcast from the Eveleigh studios.

 RaceCam

-ATN's engineering staff received two Emmy Awards – making ATN the first Australian company to receive such an award – for the technology, invention and further development of RaceCam, live mobile point-of-view TV cameras which were initially developed in the late 1970s and early 1980s for the station's coverage of the Bathurst 1000.
-Visiting commentators from the United States organised for ATN staff to supply the camera and transmission systems for CBS' coverage of NASCAR races.
+ATN's engineering staff received two Emmy Awards—making ATN the first Australian company to receive such an award—for the technology, invention and further development of RaceCam, live mobile point-of-view TV cameras which were initially developed in the late 1970s and early 1980s for the station's coverage of the Bathurst 1000.
+Visiting commentators from the United States organised for ATN staff to supply the camera and transmission systems for CBS's coverage of NASCAR races.

 A variant of RaceCam was also developed for yachts in the 1987 America's Cup off the coast of Fremantle.
 Later in the mid-1980s, the American Broadcasting Company asked ATN staff to develop aerofoil-designed cameras suitable for Formula One cars, and these were subsequently used at the Indianapolis 500.

-Seven’s Martin Place Studios
+Seven's Eveleigh Studios

-The Seven Network's Martin Place studios, referred to on-air as News Central and based on the first five floors of The Colonial Building in Sydney are the main news presentation studios for, Seven News Sydney, Sunrise, Weekend Sunrise, and The Morning Show.
+Prior to their Eveleigh Studios at the Australian Technology Park, the Seven Network's Martin Place studios, once referred to on-air as News Central and based on the first five floors of The Colonial Building in Sydney were the main news presentation studios for, Seven News Sydney, Sunrise, Weekend Sunrise, and The Morning Show.
 Comprising 3,000 square metres, viewers and tourists can see programs being broadcast from the street level studio.
-The network claims that the Martin Place facilities are one of the most technologically advanced digital television centres in the world.

-Eliminations for the fifth season of The Mole in 2005 were also held at the Martin Place studios; the set was configured for each elimination episode including the final episode in which the winner and the Mole were revealed live.
-This meant that guests could watch outside the studio as the eliminations were being carried out live.
-Notable guests included contestants from previous seasons.

 In March 2021, it was announced that the Seven Network would move out of Martin Place to Eveleigh by the end of 2022 after almost two decades.
 The decision is understood to be a cost-saving move away from CBD property leasing.
+This then got delayed to June 2023.

+On 25 June 2023, Seven News Sydney signed off its final bulletin at Martin Place studios, wrapping 19 years and 6,873 days of broadcast.
+Since 26 June 2023, its new broadcast home is at a purpose-built studio at Eveleigh headquarters.
+The new space is five times larger than Martin Place, allows for permanent sets for all programs, with two complete control rooms and more than 40 m2 of LED screens, while all newsroom operations will now be located on a second entire floor.